HAL Light Utility Helicopter: Test programme

-Following repeated delays to the type's first flight, on 6 September 2016, the first prototype LUH PT-1 (ZG4620) conduct its maiden flight outside HAL's manufacturing facility at Bangalore.
-The maiden flight, which was reportedly flown without any issues, marked the commencement of the flight test phase of development.
+Following repeated delays to the type's first flight, on 6 September 2016, the first prototype LUH PT-1 (ZG4620) conduct its maiden flight from HAL's Bangalore manufacturing facility.
+The maiden flight, which lasted for 15 minutes and was reportedly flown without any issues, marked the commencement of flight testing.
+Three prototypes were planned with Initial Operational Clearance (IOC) expected by 2017-end.
+On 14 February 2017, the first prototype performed a public aerobatic display at Aero India 2017.

-On 14 February 2017, the first prototype performed an aerobatic display in front of members of the general public in Aero India 2017.
-Based on the feedback from the first prototype, a more refined second prototype performed its first flight on 22 May 2017.
+On 22 May 2017, the second prototype performed its first flight.
 The LUH flew at 6 km altitude Envelope Expansion Test at Bengaluru, a critical certification requirement, in December 2018.
-Subsequently, on 14 December 2018, the third prototype PT-3 had its maiden flight.
+On 14 December 2018, the third prototype PT-3 had its maiden flight.
 In 2018, the LUH finished hot weather trials at Nagpur.
 Testing at sea-level altitudes was completed at Chennai in 2018 and at Puducherry in 2019.
+In January 2019, the LUH successfully completed cold weather trials.
+The LUH undertook successful high altitude hot weather trials between 24 August and 2 September 2019.

-Final test flight of Army Acceptance Trial on 7 October 2021.
+Final test flight of the Army Acceptance Trial on 7 October 2021.